mgaman/TFL-tube-arrivals-board-ESP32-Arduino/README.md

 A list of key:value pairs where *key* is a known SSID and *value* the password to coonect to that SSID
 ### stations
 An array of station objects, each characterised by the following key:value pairs.
-- Name   Not actually used yet, string
+- Name   Displayed by the rotary encoder dialog.
 - ID The ID of an TFL StopPoint, type 'tube' e.g. *910GACTONML* for Acton Main Line.
 - PlatformsToDisplay An integer array of which platformS to display from the arrival data.
 - rowsPerPlatform How many rows of data per platform to be displayed.
 The size of the *PlatformsToDisplay* array times *rowsPerPlatform* should not exceed the number of rows on the display device.